magnuschatt/busbus/README.md

 * Eventual consistency is okay when dealing with this kind of non-critical bus data.

 ## Conclusion
-I'm quite happy about the overall quality of the backend, which is also where my experience lies.
+I'm happy about the overall quality of the backend, which is also where my experience lies.
+The frontend is not as pretty.
+DeparturesPage.kt has too many responsibilities.
 I underestimated the amount of problems I would have with the frontend.
 In hindsight: combining limited CSS knowledge with experimental kotlin javascript was as challenging as it was exciting.

-If I had more time I would put my focus on automated tests now that the architecture has settled place.
+If I had more time I would put my focus on automated tests now that the architecture has settled place (other than cleaning up the frontend).